Skip to content

 A small number of fractures will need more formal surgical fixation.
 Depending on the dental stage, stable teeth may be used for fixation (inter-dental wiring).
 Splints may be held to the bone by circum-mandibular wires passed through the gums.
 Some fractures require formal maxillomandibular fixation, in which the mandible is stabilized by attaching it to the maxilla – colloquially referred to as “wiring the jaw shut.”
 This has significant implications for nutrition as the patient will need a fully liquid diet while the wires are in place.

-Occasionally open reduction and internal fixation is needed, although major reduction is rare in paediatric patients, whose bone elasticity means they are more likely to sustain greenstick fractures.
+Occasionally open reduction and internal fixation are needed, although a major reduction is rare in paediatric patients, whose bone elasticity means they are more likely to sustain greenstick fractures.
 Some kind of stabilization, whether external or internal, is more likely to be necessary when multiple fractures are present as the jaw is in constant use so function relies on stability.

 You discussed Jason with the maxillary-facial surgeon who asked you to get an OPG x-ray.
 There is a small crack at the left angle of the mandible but it is not displaced.
 The maxillary-facial surgeon assesses him and finds his occlusion normal, with a stable mandible and no other facial fractures.
 He, therefore, advises conservative management.